CoroamaDianaMihaela/ANN_Sepia_Filter/README.md

 # ANN Sepia Filter

-The dataset  "data_3" is one that I made for this perticular project.
+The dataset  "data_3" is one that I made for this particular project.
 It has about 750 pictures , around half of them with sepia filter and the other without.
 This notebook was made in Jupyter Notebook and Kaggle.
 ### *English*